 The purpose of the program is to encourage residents to join together in the shared experience of reading and discussing the same book.
 The program also encourages participation in related events, discussions of the ideas raised in the featured books, and examination of how these ideas connect with our daily lives and local communities.

-Join SDCL and our partners for a series of exciting events with the featured authors this fall.
+Join SDCL and our partners for a series of exciting One Book events this fall.

 Find out more at www.kpbs.org/onebook.